 Waynesville, a vibrant home for many of our local artists, is the biggest city in Haywood County.
 Start your tour on Waynesville’s Main Street and explore shops, restaurants, art galleries, and more.
 However, going off the beaten path here is definitely worth the journey: travel to Frog Level Historic District for creekside brews and coffee.
 Then, make your way to Hazelwood for hidden-gem restaurants, charming boutiques, and addicting homemade soaps.

 Unassuming, endlessly beautiful, and quietly exciting, there’s something about Maggie that keeps you coming back.
 Maggie has been a much-loved destination for motorcyclists and roadtrippers for decades.
-Golfing at the Maggie Valley club, cruising the Blue Ridge Parkway and skiing at Cataloochee Ski Area are fan favorite activities here.
+Golfing at the Maggie Valley Club, cruising the Blue Ridge Parkway, and skiing at Cataloochee Ski Area are fan-favorite activities here.
 Don’t be surprised if you see an elk wandering across the street while you’re finishing a plate of barbeque between hikes.

 This 200-acre lake is the perfect place to recharge, whether you’re paddleboarding, kayaking, or taking a stroll around the iconic Rose Walk.
 Bald eagles have been seen soaring across the water here, so keep your eyes to the sky as you unwind.
 From Memorial Day through Labor Day, you can hop aboard the Cherokee IV and take an evening boat tour around the lake to learn about the area’s history.
 The cost is only $5!

 Here, you’ll find one of the most photogenic spots in Western North Carolina at Max Patch, a beautiful section of the Appalachian Trail.
-Afterward, duck in to the Fines Creek Community Center for fresh-as-you-can-get local produce and handmade crafts.
+Afterward, duck into the Fines Creek Community Center for fresh-as-you-can-get local produce and handmade crafts.
 In the center of town, stop for a moment by the Clyde Fire Station to pay tribute at the 9/11 memorial.
 Here, you’ll find a steel beam salvaged from the World Trade Center—one of only 1,000 ground zero artifacts gifted to communities.
 For a fun day spent enjoying the scenery, saddle up on an American Paint Horse at Panther Creek Outfitters and experience the view.